Stay organized with collections Save and categorize content based on your preferences.

 Rocky LinuxRocky Linux is a free, open, community enterprise operating system designed to be 100% bug-for-bug compatible with Red Hat Enterprise Linux.
 Google Cloud builds and supports the Rocky Linux images available for Compute Engine.
 There is no license fee for using Rocky Linux with Compute Engine.

-The following two versions of Rocky Linux operating systems are available on Compute Engine:
+The following three versions of Rocky Linux operating systems are available on Compute Engine:

 -optimized-gcp